Updated January 8, 2020

 I’m using an Android database program called PortoDB.
 Install it from the Google Play Store.
 It works great and it’s FREE!
 If you’re an iPhone/iPad user there must be something similar available.

 It’s really handy to be able to search for a tube.
 For two digit tube types such as 42 or 80 I’ve added Type 42, Type 80, etc to the notes field.
 Otherwise if you search for 42 you get every occurrence of 42 in the database.
-So, for those tube just search for “Type 42”, “Type 80”, or whatever.
+So, for those tubes just search for “Type 42”, “Type 80”, or whatever.

 For a brief explanation of how to set up PortoDB click here.